lorenanda/lyrics-classification/README.md

 The **goal** is to build a web-scraper to scrape music lyrics, preprocess the obtained text, then build a Naive-Bayes Classifier to predict the artist from the lyrics.

 ## Data
 I scraped the lyrics of Metallica and Iron Maiden from [lyrics.com](www.lyrics.com).
-I chose these two bands because I like their music, they have a large discography (which is always good for machine learning), and (most importantly) I wanted to analyze their lyrics and show why Iron Maiden are superior to Metallica.
+I chose these two bands because I like their music, they have a large discography (which is always good for machine learning), and (most importantly) I wanted to analyze their lyrics and show why Iron Maiden are superior to Metallica (at least linguistically).

 ## Models